-My friend Paul that past away almost ten years ago and he left me this Pentax Spotmatic F. I was told it belonged to his dad, and he knew I would appreciate it.
+My old friend Paul past away almost ten years ago and he left me this Pentax Spotmatic F. I was told it belonged to his dad, and he knew I would appreciate it.
 I immediately admired this fully manual 35mm SLR.
 It’s very well made and reliable.
 There are some things to keep in mind before buying a Spotmatic or other M42 mount cameras though.

 The Pentax Spotmatic line ran from 1964 to 1976, and there were a lot of different models over that time.
 The Spotmatic uses screw-mount lenses, as opposed to bayonet style mounts.
 The M42 lens mount was developed by Zeiss in 1938.
 Brands like the Zeiss Ikon, Contax, and Praktica shared this lens mount.
 Pentax made the screw-mount famous, nowadays, people often refer the mount as the Pentax Screw-mount.
 It is also referred to as the Universal thread-mount.

 Spotmatics were imported to the United States by the Honeywell company, These cameras were engraved on the front with Honeywell Spotmatic.
 Honeywell taking the place of the Asahi name on the Japanese and European versions.
 The Asahi versions seem to be more desirable.
 On more than one occasion someone has said to me, “too bad it’s not an Asahi.”
 There is no difference between the two versions.
 UGH.